Juniper/nita-ansible/awx/README.md

 1. Continue debugging effort for NITA Project Import
 2. Integrate with NITA Webapp
-3. Debug template/playbooks (some playbooks that call shell scripts seem to be problematic)
+3. Debug template/playbooks (some playbooks that call shell scripts seem to be problematic including "make_etc_hosts.sh" in the example NITA projects)

 ## AWX Screenshots